jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     AttributeError: 'NoneType' object has no attribute 'attribute_0'

-  when I change the variable to a function
+  when I will make the variable to a function

   .. code-block:: python